brunv/React-Redux-Complete/README.md

 RewriteRule .* index.html/$0 [L]
 ```

+### Intentional vs Programmatic Navigation
+- **Intentional Navigation**: user clicks on a '<Link>' component.
+That is when a user is trying to go from page A over to page B.
+- **Programmatic Navigation**: we run code to forcibly navigate the user through our app.
+It's when our app run some code in response to some type of event.

 ### Always visible components
 In order to make sure that a components is always visible we just have to place it inside the App component and outside of out <Router>.
 To be more clear, here's an use case: when the same header is used (visible) in every page.